K-median: exact recovery in the extended stochastic ball model: Introduction

 Clustering problems form a fundamental class of problems in data science with a wide range of applications in computational biology, social science, and engineering.
 Although clustering problems are often NP-hard in general, recent results in the literature show that we may be able to solve these problems efficiently if the data exhibits a good structure.
 More specifically, we may be able to solve these problems in polynomial time if the problem data is generated according to some reasonable model of data.
 These models of data are defined in such a way that there is a ground-truth that reveals which cluster a data point comes from.
 In this way, for each instance of the clustering problem generated according to such model of data, it is clear which optimal solution our algorithm should return.
 If the algorithm returns the correct solution, we say that the algorithm ``achieves exact recovery''.
 Examples of models of data include the stochastic block model and the stochastic ball model.

 One of the most successful types of algorithms to achieve exact recovery in polynomial time are convex relaxation techniques, including linear programming (LP) relaxations and semidefinite programming (SDP) relaxations.
-When these algorithms achieve exact recover, the optimal solution to the convex relaxation is an integer vector which is also the optimal solution to the underlying integer linear programming problem which models the clustering problem.
-Some recent LP relaxations that achieve exact recovery are \cite{NELLORE2015165,awasthi2015relax,delpia2020linear,derosa2020ratiocut}, while SDP relaxations that achieve exact recovery include\cite{Agarwal2017,Ames2014,AAmes2014,awasthi2015relax,7298436,10.1214/17-AOS1545,DBLP:conf/colt/FeiC18,7440870,IguMixPetVil17,li2020when,Ling2020}
+When these algorithms achieve exact recovery, the optimal solution to the convex relaxation is an integer vector which is also the optimal solution to the underlying integer programming problem which models the clustering problem.
+Recently, much work has been done to understand the phenomenon of exact recovery for convex relaxation methods, with diverse clustering problems and models.
+Recent LP relaxations that achieve exact recovery for clustering problems include \cite{NELLORE2015165,awasthi2015relax,delpia2020linear,derosa2020ratiocut}, while some SDP relaxations that achieve exact recovery are \cite{Agarwal2017,Ames2014,AAmes2014,awasthi2015relax,10.1214/17-AOS1545,DBLP:conf/colt/FeiC18,7440870,IguMixPetVil17,li2020when,Ling2020,7298436,chen2014improved,pirinen2019exact,li2021convex}.

 In this paper we study the \emph{$k$-median problem,} which is one of the most well-known and studied clustering problems.
 We are given a set $P$ of $n$ different points in a metric space $(X,d)$ and a positive integer $k \le n$, and our goal is to partition these $n$ points into $k$ different sets $A_1,A_2,\dots, A_k$, also known as clusters.
 Each cluster $A_i$ has a center $a_i \in P,$ which satisfies $\sum_{p \in A_i}d(a_i,p)=\min \{ \sum_{p \in A_i}d(q,p) \mid q \in A_i\},$ and each point in $P$ is assigned to the cluster with the closest center.
 Formally, the \emph{$k$-median problem} is defined as the following optimization problem: